hoang-b-le/user-crud-eb-frontend/README.md

 # user-crud-eb-frontend

-The project is built with Material Design React components.
+The project is built with Material  React components.
 React-Router-Dom for navigation.
 JWT header for authorisation as APIs, however, normal browser cookies also work.

+Main libary used:
+- React-Router-Dom
+- Material Core
+- Axios

 ## Available Scripts